WE are still doing great things!

 We are still a little revolutionary.

 We provide Apple technology for every incoming student, and we’re home to the first virtual cadaver lab in the Lehigh Valley.
-We continue to develop programs in high-demand fields such as our fully online Master’s in Predictive Analytics and our new Data Science track in the undergraduate Computer Science major.
+We continue to develop programs in high-demand fields such as our fully online Master’s in Data Analytics and our new Data Science track in the undergraduate Computer Science major.

 We are still educating our students.